new year journal 2019

-Check out my recent river silks inspired by and modeled after the beautiful Fremont antique glass we used for the Kenai Peninsula College installation.
+These river silks were inspired by and modeled after the beautiful Fremont antique glass we used for the Kenai Peninsula College installation.

 My Grandma's name, Florence, means "to flower" as in the sense of a blossom.
 And 2012's flowers were an explosion of color.
 See photos in her memory...

 gallery of Be silk scarves

 - fall 2018